 By contrast, an employee is expected to be subservient.
 They can be told when, where and how to work, are given equipment to do the job (such as computers and uniforms), and do not set their own rates.
 In exchange for this, they receive entitlements.

 Sham contracting is often a bit of a grey area and is rarely legally clear cut.
 Most formal tests will come down to deciding which side of the employee/contractor split is more appropriate.

 There are several tools online which might assist:

 - Independent contractors decision tool (business.gov.au)

 These tools are guides only and do not take into account all of your personal circumstances.
 If you are concerned, contact us immediately.

 You can make an underpayment claim for all of the entitlements you should have accumulated during the time you were being sham contracted.

 Making these claims can be costly, time consuming, and confusing.
-If you are a union member, your union can lodge the claim for you.
-Union members get complete assistance with all industrial matters.
+If you are a paying member of Professionals Australia, they can advise you on your specific situation and lodge the claim for you.